-Assets are allocated to the lowest possible level at which they generate separately identifiable cash flows (cash-generating units).
+To measure impairments, assets are allocated to the lowest possible level at which they generate separately identifiable cash flows (cash-generating units).
 Goodwill is allocated to a level that is consistent with the manner in which goodwill is internally reviewed by management.
 Impairment of cash-generating units is initially allocated to the goodwill of the cash-generating unit (or group of cash-generating units) and is subsequently allocated proportionately to the carrying amount of the other assets of the cash-generating unit.

-Under IFRS, goodwill is tested annually for impairment by comparing the recoverable amount and the carrying amount of the cash-generating unit (or group of cash-generating units to which the goodwill has been allocated.
-Impairment losses - the difference between carrying amount and recoverable amount - are recognised in the income statement.
+Under IFRS, goodwill is tested annually for impairment by comparing the recoverable amount and the carrying amount of the cash-generating unit (or group of cash-generating units) to which the goodwill has been allocated.
+Impairment losses – the difference between carrying amount and recoverable amount – are recognised in the income statement.

 The recoverable amount is the higher of the fair value less costs to sell and the value in use.
 In measuring the value in use, the estimated future cash flows are discounted at a pre-tax discount rate.
 The discount rate reflects the time value of money and the specific risks that are associated with the assets involved.
 If certain assets do not generate cash flows independently, the value in use is measured for the cash-generating unit to which the asset involved belongs.